V Corps (Union army): 1863

 When Hooker took command of the Army of the Potomac in the spring, he did away with the "grand divisions" and made Butterfield his chief of staff.
 Maj.
 Gen. George G. Meade, formerly commanding the 3rd Division of the I Corps, took charge of the V Corps.
 It was at this time that each corps was designated a symbol; the V Corps used a cross pattée, the straight-edged variant of the Maltese Cross.

 The V Corps was not significantly engaged at Chancellorsville, but soon after the entire 3rd Division had their enlistments expire and went home.
 Another division under Brig.
 Gen. Samuel W. Crawford, made up of two Pennsylvania Reserve brigades, promptly joined while Robert E. Lee's Army of Northern Virginia invaded the North.

 George Sykes took command of the V Corps on June 28, 1863, as George Meade was promoted to command of the Army of the Potomac.
 The corps arrived at the eastern end of the Gettysburg battlefield on July 2.
 They earned distinction from fighting in the wheat field but were most famous for the actions of Colonel Strong Vincent's 3rd Brigade, 1st Division.
 The brigade quickly marched to cover Little Round Top, a nearly bare hill at the left end of the Union line.
 Against ferocious attacks from the Confederate First Corps of James Longstreet, Vincent's brigade held the hill and saved the Union army from being flanked.
 The scene is depicted in the novel The Killer Angels (1974) by Michael Shaara and the movie Gettysburg (1993), based on the novel, focusing on the 20th Maine regiment at the extreme left, under the command of Colonel Joshua Lawrence Chamberlain.
 The 1st Division under James Barnes and the Regular Division (mainly US Army infantry) under Romeyn Ayres both suffered severe losses in the battle (casualties among the regulars numbered nearly 50%).
 Charles Griffin was ill during the campaign and returned to command his division after the campaign.
 By contrast, the Pennsylvania Reserves under Crawford were relatively lightly engaged.

 The V Corps saw the deaths of two of their generals at Gettysburg: Brig.
 Gens.
 Stephen H. Weed and Strong Vincent (who was quickly promoted not long before his death for his heroic efforts on Little Round Top).
 The Corps saw little action in the autumn campaigns of 1863.
 At the Battle of Bristoe Station (October 14, 1863) V Corps was fired on by troops of A. P. Hill.
 This distracted Hill from the arrival of II Corps.
-This allowed Gouverneur K. Warren, commanding II Corps, to seize a favorable position and inflict a defeat on Hill's corps.
+This allowed Gouverneur K. Warren, commanding V Corps, to seize a favorable position and inflict a defeat on Hill's corps.